A Trust Pipeline for Agent Skills

 - Author the skill with a narrow purpose, clear triggers, and explicit permissions.

-- Fix high-risk findings or record why a finding is accepted.
+- Fix high-risk findings, or record why a finding is accepted.

-- Complete the skill card with owner, license, use case, deployment geography, output shape, risks, and references.
+BENCHMARK.mdverdict.
+A skill that does not improve agent performance is not ready, regardless of how it scores on security. - Complete the skill card with owner, license, use case, deployment geography, output shape, risks, and references.

 - Sign the skill directory and publish the detached